gigimontes/Tableau-Projects/README.md

-# If interested, You can click this link to go to my Tableu profile and to look at dashboards more in detail: https://public.tableau.com/app/profile/gissel.viramontes/vizzes
+# If interested, You can click this link to go to my Tableu profile and to look at the dashboards more in detail: https://public.tableau.com/app/profile/gissel.viramontes/vizzes

 # Project #1: AirBNB sales
   In this project I looked into AirBNB sales inforamtion from year 2016.